1) What Is a Project?

 4) The Project Management Knowledge Areas

-There are ten (10) knowledge areas, referring to what should a PM must be aware during the project lifecycle:
+There are ten (10) knowledge areas, referring to what a PM must be aware during the project lifecycle:

 - Project Integration Management